 There, you will find a laid-back atmosphere, away from the noise and crowds of neighboring Hersonissos and Malia.

-Beaches such as Agia Pelagia or Ligaria are protected bays where it is possible to rent sailing boats, kayaks, or even fishing boats.
+Beaches such as Agia Pelagia or Ligaria have protected bays where it is possible to rent sailing boats, kayaks, or even fishing boats.

 Walk Around the Mountain Springs in Argyroupoli